 À la carte dishes include good choice of starters, home-made pastas, risottos, fish, meats, and more than a dozen different pizzas cooked in an oven in the corner of the restaurant.
 Special orders – such as for a particular fish – can be arranged with 24 hours’ notice.

-Recommendations include vitello tonnato, in which the tasty sauce is placed in the middle of the plate, rather than smothering the veal; the standout ravioli della casa with boletus, and the rigatoni cacio e pepe with cheese and pepper – prepared at the table for a touch of theatre.
+Recommendations include vitello tonnato, in which the tasty sauce is placed in the middle of the plate, rather than smothering the veal; the standout ravioli della casa with boletus and truffle, and the rigatoni cacio e pepe with cheese and pepper – prepared at the table for a touch of theatre.

 Desserts include a silky panna cotta with refreshing fruits.
 They also offer a three-course lunch menu (with two choices for starter and main courses) from Tuesday to Friday, including bread and one drink.